Reed-Math241/DCTreePops/README.md

 ## Example

 The most unique aspect of our package is the accessible and easy to use spatial data.
-The graphic below depicts one such usage.
+We recommend using geom\_sf() within ggplot2 to display the spacial data in this set.
+The graphic below depicts one such usage of spacial data, and shows the ratio of trees to people in each Census tract.
+Please note that the National Mall was intentionally omitted from this particular graph because it dramatically skewed the scaling.

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />